amake/pbxproj-lint/README.rst

 Known Limitations
 =================

-pbxproj_lint has not been tested and probably does not work with projects that are not using Base Internationalization.
+pbxproj-lint has not been tested and probably does not work with projects that are not using Base Internationalization.

 License
 =======

-pbxproj_lint is distributed under the `MIT license <LICENSE.txt>`__.
+pbxproj-lint is distributed under the `MIT license <LICENSE.txt>`__.